Madsen-s-research-group/clinamen2-public-releases/README.md

 ## General description

-This repository contains releases of the software package described in the manuscript *Clinamen2: Versatile functional-style Python CMA-ES* by Ralf Wanzenböck, Florian Buchner, Péter Kovács, Georg K. H. Madsen and Jesús Carrete at the Institute of Materials Chemistry of TU Wien.
+This repository contains releases of the software package described in the manuscript *Clinamen2: Functional-style evolutionary optimization in Python for atomistic structure searches* by Ralf Wanzenböck, Florian Buchner, Péter Kovács, Georg K. H. Madsen and Jesús Carrete at the Institute of Materials Chemistry of TU Wien.

 ## Quick start